top of page

 EV Prices Are Falling

-Battery prices have plummeted by 90% since 2008 and are on pace to decline by an additional expected 40% over the next year or two (at the time of this writing, mid 2024).
-This decline, along with additional competitive pressures, have caused EV prices to fall.
+Battery prices have plummeted by 90% since 2008 and are on pace to decline by an additional expected 40% (from now) over the next year or two (at the time of this writing, mid-2024).
+This decline, along with additional competitive pressures, has caused EV prices to fall.

-Cars are not an investment, excepting some classic cars from 50+ years ago.
-Lower prices make EVs more affordable to more people who will then be more likely to make the switch.
+But regardless, cars are not an investment, excepting some classic cars from 50+ years ago.
+Lower prices make EVs more affordable to more people, who will then be more likely to make the switch.
 This is good news.

-As EVs become more common, a healthy used market will naturally develop, bringing yet even more affordable EV ownership to more people.
+As EVs are becoming more common, a healthy used market is developing, bringing more affordable EV ownership to more people.
 Don't let the word "used" scare you, either.
-Because of Tesla, we have a over ten years of EV battery longevity data to analyze and the results are quite positive.
+Because of Tesla, we have over ten years of EV battery longevity data to analyze, and the results are quite positive.

-There are also federal tax incentives for buying an EV that can knock up to $7,500 off the bottom line.
+There are also federal tax incentives that can knock up to $7,500 off certain new EVs and up to $4,000 off certain used EVs.
 Some states, counties, and local power districts may have additional incentives.
-There's also tax incentives for certain used EVs.

 Politically Divisive